LOCAL HISTORY TALKS PROGRAMME 2018

 Simon will tell the fascinating and important story of Lord Hussey and the rebellion of 1536.

 Learn more about the history of this beautiful local church in its important 800th anniversary year.
-This talk is timed to coincide with the anniversary celebrations organised by the Church.
+This talk is timed to coincide with the anniversary celebrations organised by the Church – click here to go to their website to see the whole programme of events.

 Sleaford Castle, built in the 12th century, is a well-known landmark in the town, but what do we understand of its origins and history?